 In Roman history, women enjoyed relative freedom — they could participate in society, visit others, and attend receptions.
 However, in ancient Rome, women were primarily confined to their families and led very different lives from their husbands, especially concerning their occupations and leisure activities.
 Despite these legal norms, women exerted significant influence on society.
 They were revered as mothers of the family and respected by both their children and husbands.

 Faustina and Marcus Aurelius had thirteen children, but only four survived past childhood.
-One of their surviving children was Commodus, who later became emperor after his father's reign.
-Another surviving child was Lucilla, who became involved in a major conspiracy against her brother, Commodus.
+Among these survivors were Commodus, who would later rule as Roman Emperor, and their daughter Lucilla, who later became involved in a major conspiracy against her brother.

-During her lifetime and posthumously, Faustina was depicted on various coins, reflecting her prominent position in Roman society.
-The coinage featuring Faustina the Younger also promoted the imperial cult and reinforced dynastic succession.
-Images of Faustina alongside her husband, Marcus Aurelius, underscored their partnership and the stability of their reign.
-Beautiful marble statues of the empress Faustina have been preserved, with many of these historical treasures housed in the British Museum and The Metropolitan Museum of Art in New York.
+During her lifetime and posthumously, Faustina was depicted on various coins alongside her husband, Marcus Aurelius, underscoring their partnership and the stability of their reign.
+Today, these ancient treasures, along with beautiful marble statues of the empress, can be found in prestigious institutions like the British Museum and The Metropolitan Museum of Art in New York.

 Additionally, historical records indicate that Faustina actively participated in Marcus Aurelius's military campaigns, accompanying him to various Roman provinces and Syrian and Egyptian territories.
-Chroniclers also note her significant authority among military personnel and soldiers.
-She was even nicknamed the "Mother of the Camps" following the victory over the Quadi in the Pannonian campaign.
+Chroniclers also note her significant authority among military personnel and soldiers, as she was even nicknamed the "Mother of the Camps" following a crucial victory over the Quadi in the Pannonian campaign.
+However, this period of her life would also bring controversy through her connection with Avidius Cassius.

 "I shall come to our Alban villa tomorrow, as you command.
 Yet I urge you now, if you love your children, to punish those rebels with all severity.
 For soldiers and generals have an evil habit of crushing others if they are not crushed themselves."